Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 \subsection{How transparent will the evaluation be?}

 Disaggregated evaluations can vary considerably in their level of transparency.
-For example, ProPublica made all aspects of their evaluation of Northpointe's COMPAS recidivism-prediction system publicly available, including their results and conclusions~\cite{MachineBias}, a full description of their design choices~\cite{Larson_Mattu_Kirchner_Angwin_2016}, their evaluation dataset, and the source code that they used to analyze system performance~\cite{machinebiascode}.
-In contrast, development teams who design and conduct disaggregated evaluations to better understand the performance of their own AI systems often choose not to disclose any details, though some have disclosed results and other information as a way to inform others about their systems' characteristics~and limitations~\cite[e.g.,][]{GoogleModelCard,FaceAPITnote}.
+ProPublica made all aspects of their evaluation of Northpointe's COMPAS recidivism-prediction system publicly available, including their results and conclusions~\cite{MachineBias}, a full description of their design choices~\cite{Larson_Mattu_Kirchner_Angwin_2016}, their evaluation dataset, and the source code that they used to analyze system performance~\cite{machinebiascode}.
+In contrast, development teams who design and conduct disaggregated evaluations to understand the performance of their own AI systems often choose not to disclose any details, though some have disclosed results and other information as a way to inform others about their systems' characteristics and limitations~\cite[e.g.,][]{GoogleModelCard,FaceAPITnote}.

-There are many considerations and tradeoffs that underlie choices about transparency.
-If all aspects of a disaggregated evaluation are made publicly available, then others can easily repeat the evaluation to verify its results and conclusions or use the evaluation dataset to conduct disaggregated evaluations of other AI systems.
-For example, many researchers have drawn on ProPublica's design choices, evaluation dataset, and source code to further interrogate its results and conclusions~\cite[e.g.,][]{kleinberg2016inherent,corbett2016computer,chouldechova2017fair}.
-We note that the public may be more likely to trust disaggregated evaluations if all aspects are made publicly available.
-However, development teams may be reluctant to~do this for reasons relating to their competitive advantage.
+If all aspects of a disaggregated evaluation are made publicly available, then others can easily repeat the evaluation to verify its results and conclusions.
+They can also use the evaluation dataset to conduct disaggregated evaluations of other AI systems.
+For example, many researchers have drawn on ProPublica's design choices, evaluation dataset, and source code to further interrogate its results and conclusions~\cite[e.g.,][]{kleinberg2017inherent,corbett2016computer,chouldechova2017fair}.
+People may be more likely to trust a disaggregated evaluation if all aspects are made publicly available, especially if the evaluation's results are favorable.
+However, development teams may be reluctant to do this if making aspects of the evaluation available could provide others with a competitive advantage.\looseness=-1